pallets/flask/docs/config.rst

                                   be viable to disable this feature by setting this key to ``False``.
 This option does not affect debug mode.
+``EXPLAIN_TEMPLATE_LOADING``      If this is enabled then every attempt to
+                                  load a template will write an info message to the logger explaining the
+                                  attempts to locate the template.
+This
+                                  can be useful to figure out why templates cannot be found or wrong
+                                  templates appear to be loaded.
 ================================= =========================================

 .. admonition:: More on ``SERVER_NAME``